 We holistically evaluate the breadth of students’ accomplishments, interests and contributions to their communities within the context of their life experiences.
-We consider a variety of factors including the rigor of a student’s coursework, academic performance, extracurricular activities and achievements, essays, and interest in Rice.
+We consider a variety of factors including the rigor of a student’s coursework, academic performance, extracurricular activities and achievements, essays, and knowledge about Rice.
 We are careful not to emphasize any single academic metric, such as class rank, grade point average, or test scores.
 We evaluate each student within the context of their school and personal environment and consider what opportunities they have had access to as well as the challenges that they may have faced.
 We value the breadth of socioeconomic, cultural, geographic, racial or ethnic, educational and other perspectives that each student brings to the table.

 Committee-Based Evaluation (CBE)

 Rice evaluates all applicants using a Committee-Based Evaluation process, also known as CBE.
-CBE was started in 2013 as a method to more holistically review student applications.
+Rice began using CBE in 2017 as a method to more holistically review student applications.
 Some colleges and universities may have one person reading an application at a time, but in CBE each application is evaluated by pairs of admission officers who are assessing the strength of the student’s file, articulation and alignment to their academic areas of interests, and knowledge of the Rice undergraduate experience.
 In the CBE process one admission officer will focus on the academic components of an application, such as transcripts, school profiles, and letters of recommendation.
 This officer is typically the territory manager and is therefore more familiar with the student’s geographic region.
 At the same time, a second admission officer will focus on the personal components of an application, such as activities, honors and awards, essays, and any additional elements of the application.
 The CBE evaluation facilitates a dynamic dialogue between the officers that allows them to thoughtfully analyze each application and assures that each application is discussed and reviewed by a minimum of two admission officers.

 Schools of Study